By Steve Kopp, Esri

 This service is part of a new collection of Ready to Use maps and apps available in ArcGIS Online, and is part of a larger landscape project which curated over 60 natural resources data themes and hundreds of variables from authoritative, best-available sources.

 In the future, we will release toolboxes and templates to help you build your own Geoprocessing services.
-We’re continuing to work on new tools, and also adding new areas to the service, with a coarser resolution global service currently under development.
+We’re continuing to work on new tools, and also adding new areas to the service.

 Imagine you could click a point on a map anywhere in the world and delineate the drainage basin in seconds.
 Then overlay this basin with other data and find out how much rainfall, how many people, or how many square kilometers of forest are upstream of that location, all through a simple web interface.
 This is where we are headed, and it’s not far away.